 To them, upper-funnel brand lift metrics often look like vanity metrics.

 This wasn’t always the case.
-Back in the era of Mad Men and “Hilltop,” almost every ad was a brand lift play.
+Back in the era of Mad Men and Coca-Cola’s “Hilltop,” almost every ad was a brand lift play.
 Even 20 years ago, Balke said, “if a TV ad was running, unless it was an infomercial, there was no direct response.”
 Marketers focused their advertising primarily on brand lift and brand awareness.

-But in 2020, overall ad spend has shifted toward lower-funnel, higher-ROI activity: direct-response ads and performance marketing.
+But in 2020, overall ad spend shifted toward lower-funnel, higher-ROI activity: direct-response ads and performance marketing.
 In 2019, more than 50 cents of every dollar spent on digital advertising went to Google and Facebook, which focus on conversions with hyper-precise targeting and straightforward calls to action like “Shop now!”

 That same year, spending on digital ads overtook spending on traditional ads in the United States, according to eMarketer.